maximsnoep/development-DualCube/README.md

 ## How to Run

-This workspace contains separate `gui` and `cli` packages, so the recommended way to run them is with package-based Cargo commands (`-p ...`).
-By default, `cargo run` uses the **dev** profile.
+This workspace contains separate `gui` and `cli` packages, so the recommended way to run them is with package-based Cargo commands using `-p ...`.
+By default, `cargo run` uses the `dev` profile.
 For optimized runs, use `--release`.

 ### Run the GUI

 ```
 cargo run -p gui
 ```

-Or the release build:
+Release build:
 ```
 cargo run -p gui --release
 ```

 ### Run the CLI

 ```
 cargo run -p cli
 ```

-Or the release build:
+Release build:
 ```
 cargo run -p cli --release
 ```

 ## Status

-This is an active research codebase.
-It is suitable for experimentation, visualization, and batch testing, but interfaces, workflows, and file formats will continue to evolve.
+DualCube is an active research codebase intended for experimentation, visualization, and batch testing.
+Interfaces, workflows, and file formats may continue to evolve.